► New Hyundai Veloster electric racer

 Hyundai’s wonky coupe has returned!
-This is the new 2019 Hyundai Veloster, revealed at the 2018 Detroit motor show in regular Veloster, Veloster Turbo and hot Veloster N variants.
+This is the latest Hyundai Veloster, revealed at the 2018 Detroit motor show in regular Veloster, Veloster Turbo and hot Veloster N variants for sale in the United States.

 Yes alright, we get it – what about this new one?